common name: melon thrips

 Figure 6.
 Metascutum (left) and abdominal tergit II (right) of the melon thrips, Thrips palmi Karny.
 Illustration by K. Sakimura.

 The most complete summary of melon thrips biology and management is presented in Girling (1992).
-Developmental biology is given by Tsai et al. (1995).
-Keys for identification of common thrips are presented by Palmer et al. (1989) and Oetting et al. (1993).
+Developmental biology is given by Tsai et al. (1995), and field biology by Kawai (1990).
+Keys for identification of common thrips were presented by Palmer et al. (1989) and Oetting et al. (1993).
+However, an additional species, Frankliniella schultzei (Trybom), has recently been introduced into Florida, where it occurs together with Thrips palmi.
+Methods to separate these two species are found in Kakkar et al. (2012).
+PCR techniques can also be used to identify thrips species (Walsh et al. 2005).

 Among vegetables injured are bean, cabbage, cantaloupe, chili, Chinese cabbage, cowpea, cucumber, bean, eggplant, lettuce, melon, okra, onion, pea, pepper, potato, pumpkin, squash and watermelon.